nomade-care/nomade-care-ui/README.md

 ## 📹 Demo Video

-A demonstration video of the application is available. **Important:** The video appears in low quality when viewed directly on Google Drive.
+A demonstration video of the application is available on YouTube: [Watch on YouTube](https://youtu.be/dTb1e9y6OvY)

+Alternatively, the video is also available for download. **Important:** The video appears in low quality when viewed directly on Google Drive.
 For the best viewing experience, please download the video to see it in its original high-quality resolution.

 ## 📂 Project Structure